 The great garage clear-out brought to light a crumbling old copy of the Halifax Courier and Guardian dated the 4th February 1922.
-The big news of the day was the delivery of a new motor hearse to an Halifax undertaker
+The big news of the day was not the economic and political crisis that Britain was going through, nor was it the developing Irish Civil War: it was the delivery of a new motor hearse to the Halifax undertakers, Messrs J Marsh & Co.

-EXCAVATIONS UP MY BACK PASSAGE : SERIES II The need to initiate a second series of “Excavations Up My Back Passage” has been brought about by the impending arrival of a new garage door.
+The need to initiate a second series of “Excavations Up My Back Passage” has been brought about by the impending arrival of a new garage door.
 In order to install it, the garage needs clearing of a twenty year accumulation of rubbish – an extension of the accumulation that already fills the back passage running behind the bedrooms.
 So once again our intrepid blogger goes into domestic archaeological mode …. and his first find is something rather special.